beiko-lab/arete/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/arete** is a bioinformatics best-practice analysis pipeline for AMR/VF LGT-focused bacterial genomics workflow.
+**ARETE** is a bioinformatics best-practice analysis pipeline for AMR/VF LGT-focused bacterial genomics workflow.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.